 When Does Morning Sickness Start?

-Alright, for those of you here for the quick answer – Most moms all agreed that it sets in between 6 and 8 weeks.
-That was the common answer between everyone I asked, but I wanted to go a bit further and share some answers from some of those amazing moms!
+Alright, for those of you here for the quick answer – Most moms all agreed that morning sickness sets in between 6 and 8 weeks.
+That was the common answer between everyone I asked.

 My friend Emily said that her morning sickness started around week 6 with both of her daughters.
 With her first pregnancy it subsided mostly by week 15 (with only occasional sickness bouts monthly after that).
 With her second pregnancy she was VERY sick the entire pregnancy, so if you’re reading this and finding yourself in that same boat, she would be a great person to reach out to via Instagram!
 She has 2 beautiful healthy girls.